Causes of Knocking Sound from Front Wheel while Driving -How to Fix

 A car has a number of bushings.
 They are created to help align the wheels.
 In addition to aligning the suspension parts, they also hold them in place and keep them in check.

 Rubber is used to make bushings by manufacturers.
-Because they are made of rubber, they wear out over time, especially if they have been stressed too much.
-When they wear out or break, the car will make a knocking sound even when it’s not going fast or slowing down.
+Being constructed of rubber means they degrade over time, especially after being overworked.
+When they wear out or break, the vehicle will produce a banging noise regardless of speed.

 The knocking sound is coming from two or more metal parts rubbing against each other without a bushing between them to stop the rubbing.